martinschatz-cz/FAIRy/README.md

 - `fairy --regex-builder` — Launch the interactive regex builder to customize your naming convention.
 - `fairy --check-naming` — Check all files in your data directory for naming convention compliance.
 - `fairy --generate-data-dictionary [--config <config.json>] [--out <output.json>]` — Generate or update the data dictionary.
 You can specify a custom config file and output path.
 - `fairy --quality-check` — Run the data quality check using your data dictionary.
+This command prints a detailed, user-friendly report for each file and column.
+If all checks pass, it will print `All files passed all quality checks!` so you always know your data is fully compliant.
 - `fairy --zenodo-template` — Generate a Zenodo metadata CSV template (`input.csv`).
 - `fairy --zenodo-json --csv <input.csv> --out <output.json>` — Convert a metadata CSV to a Zenodo JSON file for upload.